-These financial assets are recognized in the Consolidated Financial Statement at their fair value when it can be feasible determined.
-Changes in its fair value, net of tax effect, are recorded into the Other Comprehensive Income Statement until those financial assets are derecognized, which is the moment when the accumulated effect is recycled into the Profit or Loss of the period.
+These financial assets are recognized into the Consolidated Financial Statement at its fair value when it can be feasible determined.
+Changes in its fair value, net of tax effect, are recorded into the Other Comprehensive Income Statement until those financial assets are derecognized which is the moment when the accumulated effect is recycle into the Profit or Loss of the period.
 If the fair value of the financial assets is lower than the acquisition cost, and if there is objective evidence that the financial assets have an impairment that is not reversible, the difference has to be recorded as a loss of the period.

-As of December 31, 2023 and 2022 Expressed in thousands of Chilean pesos (ThCh\$)

-(Translation of financial statements originally issued in Spanish-See Note 2.1)
+As of March 31, 2024 and December 31, 2023 Expressed in thousands of Chilean pesos (ThCh\$) (Translation of financial statements originally issued in Spanish-See Note 2.1)